contact2saurabh094/brainviretest/README.md

 10) MySQL Database
 11) Composer

-Step 1) Clone or download the code
+1) Clone or download the code
-Step 2) Go to root directory of code
+2) Go to root directory of code
+3) Copy .env file and add MySQl database
-Step 3) Run the composer install command
+4) Run the composer install command
-Step 4) Run the artisan commands
+5) Run the artisan commands
    a) php artisan migrate
-Step 5) Run the server by
+6) Run the server by
    a) php artisan serve